-- Other reserves included 1) effect of series C warrants granted to non-controlling shareholders to convert their registered capital in a subsidiary, Sirnaomics Biopharmaceuticals (Suzhou) Co., Ltd. 聖諾生物醫藥技術(蘇州)有限公司 ("Suzhou Sirnaomics") to preferred shares of its holding company, namely, Sirnaomics, Inc. ("US Sirnaomics"), 2) differences between the carrying amounts of net assets attributable to the additional non-controlling interests at the date of issuance of subsidiary's equity and the relevant proceeds received, 3) differences between the carrying amounts of net assets attributable to the additional non-controlling interests at the date of conversion of Simple Agreements for Future Equity ("SAFE") shares to ordinary shares of a subsidiary, RNAimmune, Inc. ("RNAimmune"), 4) differences between the decrease in the carrying amounts of net assets attributable to the non-controlling shareholders and the relevant consideration paid in the acquisition, 5) effect of group reorganization in connection with the listing of the Company's shares on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") which was completed on January 21, 2021 and 6) differences between the decrease in the carrying amounts of net assets attributable to the non-controlling shareholders and the relevant consideration paid in the acquisition of additional interest in a subsidiary, EDIRNA Inc. ("EDIRNA"), during the year ended December 31, 2023. - ii.
-On January 26, 2022, 973,450 ordinary shares of the Company were issued and allotted by the Company at HK\$65.9 per share for gross proceeds of approximately HK\$64,150,000 (equivalent to US\$8,239,000) pursuant to the exercise of the over-allotment option on January 21, 2022 by the Joint Representatives as described and defined in the prospectus of the Company dated December 20, 2022. - The English name is for identification purpose only.
+- i.
+Other reserves included 1) effect of series C warrants granted to non-controlling shareholders to convert their registered capital in a subsidiary, Sirnaomics Biopharmaceuticals (Suzhou) Co., Ltd.聖諾生物醫藥技術(蘇州)有限公司("Suzhou Sirnaomics") to preferred shares of its holding company, namely, Sirnaomics, Inc. ("US Sirnaomics"), 2) differences between the carrying amounts of net assets attributable to the additional non-controlling interests at the date of issuance of subsidiary's equity and the relevant proceeds received, 3) differences between the carrying amounts of net assets attributable to the additional non-controlling interests at the date of conversion of Simple Agreements for Future Equity ("SAFE") shares to ordinary shares of a subsidiary, RNAimmune, Inc. ("RNAimmune"), 4) differences between the decrease in the carrying amounts of net assets attributable to the non-controlling shareholders and the relevant consideration paid in the acquisition, 5) effect of group reorganization in connection with the listing of the Company's shares on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") which was completed on January 21, 2021 and 6) differences between the decrease in the carrying amounts of net assets attributable to the non-controlling shareholders and the relevant consideration paid in the acquisition of additional interest in a subsidiary, EDIRNA Inc. ("EDIRNA"), during the year ended December 31, 2023. - The English name is for identification purpose only.

-Consolidated Statement of Cash Flows For the year ended December 31, 2023
+Consolidated Statement of Cash Flows

-NOTE 2023 2022
+2024 2023

-NOTE US\$'000 US\$'000
+Notes US\$'000 US\$'000

 OPERATING ACTIVITIES

-Loss for the year (84,990) (97,378)
+Loss before tax (50,245) (84,990)

 Adjustments for:

-Impairment loss on property, plant and equipment 6,886
+Impairment loss on property, plant and equipment 1,929 6,886

-Impairment loss on right-of-use assets 1,459
+Impairment loss on right-of-use assets 261 1,459

-Amortization of intangible assets 85 87
+Amortisation of intangible assets 84 85

-Interest income (959) (1,353)
+Interest income (56) (959)

-Changes in fair value of structured deposits (18) (45)
+Changes in fair value of structured deposits (18)

-Changes in fair value of financial liabilities at 4 540 6 124
+Changes in fair value of financial liabilities at FVTPL (6,903) 1,512

-FVTPL 1,512 6,124

-Changes in fair value of financial asset at FVTPL (241) (4)
+Changes in fair value of financial asset at FVTPL 18,178 (241)

-Depreciation of property, plant and equipment 4,699 2,023
+Depreciation of property, plant and equipment 4,588 4,699

-Depreciation of right-of-use assets 1,375 1,823
+Depreciation of right-of-use assets 884 1,375

-Loss on disposal of property, plant and equipment 176 36
+Loss on disposal of property, plant and equipment 29 176

-Gain on termination of leases (2,072)
+Gain on termination of leases (44) (2,072)

-Finance costs 986 798
+Finance costs 1,049 986

-Share-based payment expense 29 3,550 413
+Share-based payment expense 30 2,666 3,550

-Operating each outflows before movements in

-Operating cash outflows before movements in (67 552) (97.476)

-working capital (67,552) (87,476)
+Operating cash outflows before movements in working capital (27,580) (67,552)

-Increase in prepayments, deposits and other (2.704) (2.01)
+Change in prepayments, deposits and other receivables 7,108 (2,784)

-receivables (2,784) (301)

-Decrease in trade and other payables (219) (931)
+Change in trade and other payables 774 (219)

-Increase in deferred income 263
+Change in deferred income (30) 263

-NET CASH USED IN OPERATING ACTIVITIES (70,292) (88,708)
+NET CASH USED IN OPERATING ACTIVITIES (19,728) (70,292)

 INVESTING ACTIVITIES

-Purchase and deposits paid for property, plant and
+Purchase and deposits paid for property, plant and equipment (108) (1,742)

-equipment (1,742) (18,830)

-Placement of structured deposits (8,171) (18,621)
+Placement of structured deposits (8,171)

-Purchase of financial asset at FVTPL (5,000) (15,000)
+Purchase of financial asset at FVTPL (5,000)

-Proceeds from (payment for) rental deposits 174 (179)
+Proceeds from rental deposits 182 174

-Proceeds from redemption of structured deposits 8,189 18,666
+Proceeds from redemption of structured deposits 8,189

-Proceeds from redemption of financial asset at
+Proceeds from redemption of financial asset at FVTPL 1,865 202

-FVTPL 202

-Interest received 959 1,353
+Interest received 56 959

-Proceeds from disposal of property, plant and
+Proceeds from disposal of property, plant and equipment 143 39

-equipment 39

-NET CACH LICED IN INVESTING ACTIVITIES (F. 3.F.O.)
-(22 (11)

-NET CASH USED IN INVESTING ACTIVITIES (5,350) (32,611)
+NET CASH GENERATED FROM (USED IN) INVESTING

+ACTIVITIES 2,138 (5,350)

-Consolidated Statement of Cash Flows For the year ended December 31, 2023
+Consolidated Statement of Cash Flows